The Dodder Greenway

 · Pedestrian Bridge over the River Dodder to Bushy Park (to the rear of Rathfarnham Village)

-All three bridges are now in place and due to be opened to the public in January 2021.
+All three bridges are now in place and due to be opened to the public in June 2021, depending on Government restrictions in relation to construction works.
 In addition to the bridges the following will also be carried out as part of phase 1:

 · Widening of existing paths in the vicinity of the bridges to create a shared surface minimising impact on the Dodder River